Sufferous/Captcha/README.md

-## This is a simple captcha generator created in python
+## Simple captcha generator written in python
 ------
 ### How to use:
 You can either modify the code or import the `captcha.py` directly into your project.

-(Note: the captcha.py file must be in the same directory!)
 ------
 ### Example usage:
-Generate a captcha with 6 characters:
+Generate a captcha with 7 characters:
 ```python
 import captcha